SafetyOrange/CollaborativePongExperiment/README.md

 CollaborativePongExperiment
 ===========================

-An example of how to collaborate on gitHub
+An example of how to collaborate on gitHub.

+This project is by

+PersonA (www.prs.na)
+PersonB (www.personB.net)
+PersonC (@personC4evva)